 It is available in a wide range of countries around the world and in US Dollar, GB Pound, Hong Kong Dollar, Japanese Yen or Euro.

 The Generali Professional Portfolio Bond provides both flexibility and control to help you manage your wealth in a tax-efficient environment.
 Its versatility means that it is equally effective whether your investment strategy is geared for growth, capital preservation or to provide a regular income.

-Perhaps the greatest criticism of the Generali International PPB is that its distribution strategy enables the supply of these type of sophisticated tax-deferral products to expatriates by unregulated intermediaries.
+Perhaps the greatest criticism of this offshore investment bond is that its distribution strategy enables the supply of these type of sophisticated tax-deferral products to expatriates by unregulated intermediaries.
 This means many policy holders have not had the full charges disclosed to them and they hold inflexible, illiquid and expensive underlying investments.
 As such, the underlying investment performance does not match the client’s expectations over the long term.